 An Experienced NYC Subway Accident Injury Attorney Can Help

-If you, or a loved one has been seriously injured riding the subway, or while moving in and out of the subway stations, it is important to contact an experienced personal injury attorney who knows transportation law and can make sure that the New York Transit Authority is held fully responsible for their riders’ injuries.
-Mitchel Ashley of The Ashley Law Firm has had over 40 years experience filing these claims for his clients and getting the compensation they deserve.
+If you or a loved one has been seriously injured riding the subway, or while moving in and out of the subway stations, it is important to contact an experienced personal injury attorney who knows transportation law and can make sure that the New York Transit Authority is held fully responsible for their riders’ injuries.
+Attorney Mitchel Ashley of The Ashley Law Firm in NYC has had over 40 years experience filing these claims for his clients and getting the compensation they deserve.